 Another option you might want to consider is cleaning houses.
 This is an excellent option for those who are detail-oriented and organized.
 You could clean individual rooms, garages, basements, sheds, entire homes, offices, or even clean up outdoor areas.

-Most people are so busy that they struggle to stay on top of cleaning their own house.
+Most people are so busy that they struggle to stay on top of cleaning their own houses.
 However, if you approach people in your local areas about your services, you’re likely to find a few clients.
 And some of them may hire you repeatedly for regular cleaning.

 See How to Start a Cleaning Business in 10 Simple Steps to learn more about getting started.